2022IsHere/Embedded-linux/lab1/git_tutorial.md

 [Introduction to GitLab](https://youtu.be/_4SmIyQ5eis?t=90) (59:51)
 Q4: Explain "GitLab Recommended Process"
+Q4-answer: Choose proper branching strategy.
+Commit changes frequently with proper commit messages.
+Pull first at the beginning of each work session.
+Use branching to isolate new features of main flow.
+Keep main branch stable.
+Review code frequently.
+Use pull and merge requests.
+Integrate automated testing before merging to main.
+Document your work.
 Q5: What is a "Merge Request"?
+Q5-answer: It's an action to add new code to allready existing project codevase.
 For other material, see
 https://docs.gitlab.com/ee/tutorials/